Local Ferry Companies

 Split-Hvar-Vela Luka-Lastovo Jadrolinija

 You can now buy tickets for local ferries online at the company website or at a Jadrolinija outlet or at a local travel agency.
 Passengers can always get on board but reserve ahead if you're bringing a car, especially in the busy summer season.
-Even if you buy a ticket in advance you must still wait in line to board.
-The wait can be up to three hours in the summer.
+Even if you buy a ticket in advance you must still wait in line to board for most car ferries.